Prelude to the Russian invasion of Ukraine: United Nations Security Council

 A UN Security Council meeting was convened on 31 January 2022 to discuss the ongoing crisis.
 Russia tried to block the meeting, but the request was rejected with ten votes for the meeting to go ahead, two against and three abstentions.
-During the debate, the US and Russia exchanged accusations.
-The US ambassador to the UN, Linda Thomas-Greenfield, accused Russia of "aggressive behavior", and posing a "clear threat to international peace and security".
+No resolution was agreed at the meeting although the U.S. and Russia exchanged accusations during the debate.
+U.S. ambassador to the UN, Linda Thomas-Greenfield, accused Russia of "aggressive behavior", and posing a "clear threat to international peace and security".
 She said Russia had made the "largest military mobilization for decades in Europe", and was trying "to paint Ukraine and Western countries as the aggressors to fabricate a pretext for attack".

 Russia's ambassador to the UN, Vasily Nebenzya, accused the West of "hysterics" and of "whipping up tensions" over Ukraine.
-He accused the US of "stoking the conflict" and said the UNSC meeting was "an attempt to drive a wedge between Russia and Ukraine".
+He accused the U.S. of "stoking the conflict" and said the UNSC meeting was "an attempt to drive a wedge between Russia and Ukraine".
 According to him, Ukraine was not abiding by the Minsk Protocols of 2014 and 2015 to end the conflict with the separatists, and Western nations were "pumping Ukraine full of weapons" contrary to the Minsk Protocols.
 Nebenzya added that Ukraine's violation of the Minsk Protocols could end in the 'worst way'.
 Ukrainian permanent representative at the UN Sergiy Kyslytsya said Russia had deployed 112,000 troops near Ukraine's borders and in Crimea, with 18,000 deployed at sea off Ukraine's coast.
 China's permanent representative, Zhang Jun, said the meeting was counterproductive and "quiet diplomacy, not megaphone diplomacy" was needed.
-No resolution was agreed at the meeting.

-Later, the 21 February intervention in Donbass was widely condemned by the UN Security Council, and did not receive any support.
+Later, the 21 February intervention in the Donbas was widely condemned by the UN Security Council, and did not receive any support.
 Kenya's ambassador, Martin Kimani, compared Putin's move to colonialism and said "We must complete our recovery from the embers of dead empires in a way that does not plunge us back into new forms of domination and oppression."

-Another UN Security Council meeting was convened on 23–24 February 2022.
-Russia invaded Ukraine during this UN Security Council emergency meeting aiming to defuse the crisis.
-Secretary-General Antonio Guterres had stated: "Give peace a chance."
+Another UN Security Council meeting was convened on 23–24 February 2022 meant to defuse the crisis; however, Russia launched its invasion of Ukraine during the meeting.
 Russia invaded while holding the presidency of the UN Security Council for February 2022, and has veto power as one of five permanent members.